gammii23/cse15l-lab-reports/Lab_Report1.md

 2) **Installing VS code**

 VS code is the IDE you will be working in for this class, as well as the place you will access terminal from.
-To download VS code and install it, [Visist this link](https://code.visualstudio.com/).
+To download VS code and install it, [Visit this link](https://code.visualstudio.com/).
 Just look for your operating system in the download section and follow the instructions.
 When you are done you should be able to access a window that looks like this:

 ![VS code home page](vsHome.png)